YokeYao/MLLMU-Bench/README.md

 ```
 You may need to adjust the `cache_dir` when loading the off-shelf model if you prefer to use model from local folders.

-## More details will be provided gradually throughout this week (Including detailed fine-tuning scripts, evaluation).
+## More details about evaluation scripts will be provided throughout this week.
 Stay tuned, and sorry for the inconvenience!